-4 Handling and storage of James Hardie products
+4 Handling and Storage of Products

-James Hardie building products should be stored in their original packaging, preferably under cover like a garage or in some other covered area protected from weather whenever possible.
+Hardie[TM] fibre cement products should be stored in their original packaging, preferably under cover like a garage or in some other covered area protected from weather whenever possible.
 These products must be kept dry and should be kept covered on a pallet off the ground; they must never be stored in direct contact with the ground.

-If James Hardie products become saturated, they must be laid on a flat surface and allowed to dry completely prior to installation.
+If Hardie[TM] fibre cement products become saturated, they must be laid on a flat surface and allowed to dry completely prior to installation.